-This page describes the API access control options available to you in Google Cloud Endpoints.
+This page describes the API access control options available to you in Cloud Endpoints.

-- Grant access to your API users so they can enable the API in their own Cloud project.
+- Grant access to your API users so they can enable your API in their own Google Cloud Platform (GCP) project.

 You can grant the following roles for a specific service on the Endpoints >

 Services page in the Google Cloud Platform Console, by using the API, or by

 |roles/servicemanagement.serviceConsumer||Service Consumer||Permissions for a non-project member to view and enable the API in their own project.
 You can grant the Service Consumer role only to Google Accounts, Google Groups, or service accounts.
 If you have created a portal for your API, this role lets your API users access the portal.
 See the Service Management API access control topic for information about this role.|

 |roles/servicemanagement.configEditor||Service Config Editor||Permission to deploy Endpoints configurations.
 This role is more restrictive than the Project Editor role granted on a service.|

 |roles/servicemanagement.admin||Service Management Administrator||All Service Config Editor permissions and permissions to manage access to the API.
 Comparable to the Project Owner role granted on a service.|

 The Endpoints Portal Admin role, which is a project-level role, contains the following permissions.